 Francesco travelled to France from 1554-1555 on the invitation of the Cardinal of Lorraine to work in the Château de Dampierre and then by King Francis I (1494-1547) to work at the Fontainebleau Palace, after which he also painted altarpieces in Paris.
-He never stayed away from Rome long, where worked and lived until his death in 1563.
-Francesco Salviati preferred frescoes to paintings, as is demonstrated by his oeuvre.
+He never stayed away from Rome long, where he worked and lived until his death in 1563.
+Francesco Salviati preferred frescoes to paintings, which is clearly reflected in his oeuvre.
 Some of his most outstanding frescoes are those of the Sala dell’ Udienza (1544-48) of the Palazzo Vecchio in Florence and the Palazzo Farnese (1555) in Rome, which allowed him to demonstrate his inventive and varied compositions within grandiose works of art.

 1. The J. Paul Getty Museum, “Francesco Salviati,” accessed 2 June 2021 from, http://www.getty.edu/art/collection/artists/952/francesco-salviati-italian-1510-1563/.